-2. Modify the rotation period and number of logs to keep so that at least 13 weeks or 3 months of logs are retained.
-This may be done as the default value for all logs in /etc/logrotate.conf or in the web specific log rotation configuration in /etc/logrotate.d/httpdto be similar to the following.
+2. Modify the rotation period and number of logs to keep so that at least 13 weeks or three months of logs are retained.
+This may be done as the default value for all logs in /etc/logrotate.conf or in the web specific log rotation configuration in /etc/logrotate.d/httpd to be similar to the following.

 '''

 rotate log files weekly

 weekly

-keep 13 weeks of backlogs
+keep 1 year of logs

-rotate 13
+rotate 52

 '''

-- 3. For each virtual host configured with its own log files ensure that those log files are also included in a similar log rotation. - b) Piped Logging: - 1.
-Configure the log rotation interval and log file names to a suitable interval such as daily.
+- 3. For each virtual host configured with its own log files, ensure those log files are also included in a similar log rotation. - b) Piped Logging: - 1.
+Configure the log rotation interval and log filenames to a suitable interval such as daily.

 '''

-CustomLog "|bin/rotatelogs -1 /var/logs/logfile.%Y.%m.%d 86400" combined
+CustomLog "|bin/rotatelogs -l /var/logs/logfile.%Y.%m.%d 86400" combined

 '''

-- 2. Ensure the log file naming and any rotation scripts provide for retaining at least 3 months or 13 weeks of log files. - 3.
-For each virtual host configured with its own log files ensure that those log files are also included in a similar log rotation.
+- 2. Ensure the log file naming and any rotation scripts provide for retaining at least three months or 13 weeks of log files. - 3.
+For each virtual host configured with its own log files, ensure those log files are included in a similar log rotation.